tomjoht/learnapidoc/_docs/the_writing_process/docapis_information_gathering.md

 * What are some important concepts to know when working with this API?
 * When is the release date for the feature?

-The PM is sometimes easier to speak with because PMs aren't as steeped in the feature's technology as the engineers, and so you might find this interview more comfortable.
-However, while the PM is your friend, the PM often has an agenda: to present the product in a positive light, reflecting the successes of the product team.
+The PM is sometimes easier to speak with because PMs aren't as steeped in the technology as the engineers, and so you might find this interview more comfortable.
+However, while the PM is your friend, the PM often has an agenda: to present the product in an extremely positive light, reflecting the successes of the product team.
 The PM will squirm against listing any warts, limitations, and issues with the product.
-PMs hate transparency.
+PMs generally shy away from transparency.

 Whereas the engineers might note some important issues/limitations, the PM might want you to spin these issues in a positive light.
 Or the PM might try to persuade you that the omission of limitations is an inverted way of addressing them.
 For example, the PM might say, _We don't need to say that you can't do [X] with the feature; we just don't mention [X] at all.
 So by not saying it, we don't have this limitation about our product._